 Just past the San Diego Safari Park, are the trailheads to San Pasqual North and South.
 These trails are also referred to as Clevenger Canyon North and South.
 The south trail is the more visited trail of the two, in part for its views of the San Pasqual Valley and the famous chairs near the summit.

-The trail works it way up the south side of the canyon, making a series of switchback until it starts to turn eastward.
+The trail works its way up the south side of the canyon, making a series of switchbacks until it starts to turn eastward.
 I crossed over a dry stream before working my way up another section of minor switchbacks.
 Finally, the chairs came into view!